 If you reinvest the returns, you get returns on R10 600 by year 2; R11 236 by year 3, and so on.
 You earn more interest each year because the amount invested each year increases without you making any additional investments.

 Compound interest may not seem that impressive on a small amount, but the larger the amount, the more substantial the effect becomes.

-Time - an investor's best friend
+Time is an investor's friend

 This article is meant only as information and should not be taken as financial advice.
 For tailored financial advice, please contact your financial adviser.